andmoredev/andmoredev/content/blog/create-cognito-user-programatically.md

 +++
-title = "Creating a user in Amazon Cognito programmatically" date = 2024-06-30T00:00:00-00:00 draft = false description = "Short post to walk through the steps to create a user in Amazon Cognito for automation" tags = ["AWS", "Security", "Cognito"]
+title = "Creating users in Amazon Cognito programmatically" date = 2024-07-09T00:00:00-00:00 draft = false description = "Short post to walk through the steps to create users in Amazon Cognito for automation" tags = ["AWS", "Security", "Cognito"]
 [[images]]
   src = "img/create-cognito-user-programmatically/title.png"
-  alt = ""
-  stretch = "stretchH"
+  alt = "Title of the blog post and user icons with two of them with a picture of Andres" stretch = "stretchH"
 +++